SansGuidon/bookmarks/sections/programming.md

 * [George Gritsouk](https://gggritso.com/human-git-aliases) - (2016) Human Git Aliases | Stubbornly Refusing to Speak The Computer's Language | **Bonus** : [author's dotfiles](https://github.com/gggritso/dotfiles/blob/master/gitconfig.symlink)
 * [GitHub does dotfiles](https://dotfiles.github.io/) - guide and productivity tips for managing dotfiles
 * [raidzero/dotfiles](https://github.com/raidzero/dotfiles) - some shared linux dotfiles
-* [Phil Haack](https://haacked.com/archive/2014/07/28/github-flow-aliases/) - (2014) GitHub Flow Like a Pro with these 13 Git Aliases
 * [powerlevel9k/wiki/Show-Off-Your-Config](https://github.com/Powerlevel9k/powerlevel9k/wiki/Show-Off-Your-Config) - If you have a special configuration show it here!
 * [romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k) - Powerlevel10k is a theme for Zsh.
 It emphasizes speed, flexibility and out-of-the-box experience. | Alternative to Powerlevel9k (and compatible with)
 * [Lucas Fernandes da Costa](https://lucasfcosta.com/2019/02/10/terminal-guide-2019.html) - (2019) How I'm still not using GUIs in 2019: A guide to the terminal. **Bonus** : [author's dotfiles](https://github.com/lucasfcosta/dotfiles)